-When it comes to the topic of breast milk, there are many questions that come up.
-One question, in particular, is “How long does my breast milk last after warming?”
-This article will help answer this question and provide some helpful tips on how to keep your baby’s food safe for consumption.
+When it comes to breast milk, many questions come up.
+One question, in particular, is, “How long does my breast milk last after warming?”
+This article will help answer this question and provide some helpful tips on keeping your baby’s food safe for consumption.

 We’ve all been there – you just warmed up a bottle of your baby’s milk only to realize they didn’t want to drink all (or any) of it.
-The thought of pouring that precious liquid gold that you pumped with your breast pump down the drain is so painful.
+Pouring that precious liquid gold that you pumped with your breast pump down the drain is so painful.
 But is it necessary?

-Breast milk storage guidelines are important to follow – while breast milk is quite resilient, it’s still a consumable product and you want to make sure it’s safe to feed your baby.
+Breast milk storage guidelines are essential to follow – while breast milk is quite resilient, it’s still a consumable product, and you want to make sure it’s safe to feed your baby.
 Anything you put in your baby’s mouth should be handled with care.